Political Activities Regulation 116

 G. Cancellation & Cessation of Events.
-The Chancellor, Executive Vice Chancellor and Provost, or Vice Chancellor for Finance and Administration may cancel any event which violates this policy.
-Furthermore, they may stop any event which may have begun in compliance with this policy but which becomes in violation of this policy during the course of the event.
+The Chancellor, Executive Vice Chancellor and Provost, or Vice Chancellor for Finance and Administration may cancel any event which violates this regulation.
+Furthermore, they may stop any event which may have begun in compliance with this regulation but which becomes in violation of this regulation during the course of the event.

 V. Revision History

 A. February 17, 2011 – Adopted by Board of Trustees as part of UNCSA Policy Manual

 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS